With Christmas just around the corner, now is a good time to consider a variety of gift options for friends, family and loved ones.

 1. Buy a basket

-Most hampers come in a picnic-style basket, which are easy to find.
+Most hampers come in a picnic-style basket, which is easy to find.
 If you’re planning on creating more than one or two, it’s a good idea to scour the Internet or your local charity shop for deals on wicker baskets.
 You’ll also find a wide choice of baskets in gardens centres and in department stores.

 If you’re struggling to find a wicker basket, think outside the box and use a pretty china bowl, ornate tray or even a wooden board as these can be made to look just as spectacular.